First Carlist War: National politics

 A strong absolutist party feared that the regent Maria Christina would make liberal reforms, and sought another candidate for the throne.
+This was due to her owing her choice as Ferdinand's wife to the liberal faction of the court and Princess Luisa Carlotta of the Two Sicilies, wife of Ferdinand's brother Francisco and court rival of Infanta Maria Francisca of Portugal, wife of Carlos.
 The natural choice, based on Salic Law, was Ferdinand's brother Carlos.
 The differing views on the influence of the army and the Church in governance, as well as the forthcoming administrative reforms paved the way for the expulsion of the Conservatives from the higher governmental circles.
+At the same time, moderate royalists and constitutionalist liberals coalesced around their support of the Pragmatic Sanction and against Carlos.